 No country is destined to suffer conflict because of its societal divisions, but no nation is guaranteed to be at peace.
 This book shows how governments and the international community can manage the divisions that affect all states and help prevent fault lines from erupting.
 It is an essential guide to understanding a phenomenon that all countries must learn to face as the 21st century unfolds.

-On the Fault Line is available at good bookstores worldwide from February 2012.
-To order via Amazon
+On the Fault Line is available at good bookstores worldwide, as well as online, from February 2012.

 'Many countries, large or small, experience divisive societal fault lines.
 While some states fail and descend into anarchy and violence, others overcome clear tensions.
 The Brenthurst Foundations's scholarly, multi-region study offers extremely valuable insights and examples.On the Fault Line explodes some widely-held myths and may become the seminal work on a problem that threatens to destabilize important areas around the globe.', Dr Henry Kissinger